derpycode/cgenie.muffin/genie-userconfigs/PUBS/published/Cheng_et_al.Biogeosciences.2024/readme.txt

 All experiments are run for 10 kyr from cold (no restart).
 (Note that this methodlogy is very slightly different from how the full ensembles were generated in the paper, which were run for 2 kyr from a re-start.)

-For modern:
+For modern (see above for the explanation of the codes: YYY and ZZZ):

-./runmuffin.sh muffin.CB.p_worjh2.BASESI PUBS/published/Cheng_et_al.Biogeosciences.2024 muffin.CB.p_worjh2.BASESI.YYY.XXX.SPIN 10000
+./runmuffin.sh muffin.CB.p_worjh2.BASESI PUBS/published/Cheng_et_al.Biogeosciences.2024 muffin.CB.p_worjh2.BASESI.YYY.ZZZ.SPIN 10000

 e.g.,